caloni/journal/journal.md

 Beautiful story design is a combination of the subject found, the imagination at work, and the mind loosely but wisely executing the craft.

 # O escritor e a dor (Thomas Mann)
-2019-09-08 quotes self
+2019-09-08 quotes

-O escritor é um indivíduo para o qual a escrita é mais dolorosa do que para as outras pessoas.
-Thomas Mann.
+"O escritor é um indivíduo para o qual a escrita é mais dolorosa do que para as outras pessoas."

 # A desigualdade não é ruim (Piketty)
 2019-09-08 quotes philosophy